back

 Balance Transfer Credit Card

-Instead of a personal loan, you may also consider using a balance transfer card to consolidate your credit card debt.
+Instead of a personal loan, you may also consider using a balance transfer card to consolidate your credit balances.
 Using a transfer card may be a solid option for you if you are only looking to lower your interest rate.
 If not, you may find that balance transfer cards are more inconvenient.
 Before committing to a transfer card, make sure you can afford the balance transfer fee and that the transfer will actually help you save money in the long run.

 Get a Part-time Job

-Another great way to help you afford your credit card monthly payment is to get a part-time job.
+Another great way to help you afford your credit card monthly payments is to get a part-time job.
 You can even find a remote, part-time job so you can earn money without ever having to leave your home!

 Try a No-spend or Money Saving Challenge